 If people would just stop and think about life and see those that are truly happy, they will find it is because they have searched their hearts with prayer and in their minds with studying and reading good books, have found peace within knowing that God is there; realizing He has provided the way to return as His children with with an eternal plan where marriages and families can be together forever!
 May I share?

 Over the history of this world, there have been many religious leaders who felt inspired and caused many people to follow.
 Each of us has the right to learn with the freedom and power to choose ’The Way’ we wish to live our lives and believe.
 That’s why we came here.
-They also become set and immoveable and will not hear or listen to many truths that have come forth.
+Some also become set and immoveable and will not hear or listen to many truths that have come forth.
 If the world only knew what they were missing!

 Here are 10 facts about 12 major religions.